Philanthropist Henry Bloch, co-founder of H&R Block, dies at 96

 Breaking News Emails

-Henry Bloch, the man who co-founded tax preparation company H&R Block with his brother, has died at age 96.
+Henry Bloch, who along with his brother co-founded the tax preparation company H&R Block, has died.

 "In so many ways, he was ahead of his time and a model for today's entrepreneur," Jones said.
 "His vision lives on through our H&R Block associates and the many philanthropic organizations that he supported."

-The son of a prominent lawyer, Bloch was born in 1922 and grew up in Kansas City, Missouri, with his two brothers.
-After graduating from the University of Michigan with a degree in mathematics, Bloch joined the Army Air Corps, where he joined U.S. troops in Germany during World War II.
+Bloch, whose father was a prominent lawyer, was born in 1922 and grew up in Kansas City, Missouri, with his two brothers, Richard and Leon.
+After graduating from the University of Michigan with a degree in mathematics, Bloch joined the Army Air Corps.

-He flew 32 missions, three of them over Berlin, as a navigator on B-17 bombers.
+He went on to join U.S. troops in Germany during World War II, flying 32 missions — three of them over Berlin — as a navigator on B-17 bombers.

 Departing the Air Corps with the Air Medal and three Oak Leaf Clusters, Bloch went home to Kansas City in 1945 where he founded a bookkeeping service with his brothers.